-Scientific Proposal: Description of the scientific and technical aspects of the project, demonstrating the ground-breaking nature of the research, its potential impact and research methodology.
-The proposal should also clearly specify the percentage of the applicant's working time that will be spent in the EU or an Associated Country and the percentage of the applicant's working time that will be devoted to the project, as well as a full estimation of the real project cost.

-For Synergy Grants the research methodology section should also describe and justify the collaborative arrangements enabling the Synergy Grant Group to carry out the joint work being proposed.
+Scientific Proposal: Description of the scientific and technical aspects of the project, demonstrating the groundbreaking nature of the research, its potential impact and research methodology.
+The proposal should also clearly specify the percentage of the applicant's total working time that will be spent in the EU or an Associated Country and the percentage of the applicant's total working time that will be devoted to the project, as well as a full estimation of the real project cost.
+For Synergy Grants the proposal should also cover how the project will create significant synergies and added value beyond the current work of the Principal Investigators allowing them to undertake more original, valuable, and path-breaking research.
+Special emphasis should be accorded to the innovative ways of working together and specify how the time spent together will be utilised.
 Each Principal Investigator shall present their estimation of the real project cost.